RI-imaging/qpimage/docs/userapi.rst

 ========
 The qpimage API is built upon the hdf5 file format using `h5py <http://h5py.readthedocs.io/>`_.
-That means that each instance of :py:class:`qpimage.QPImage` generates an hdf5 file, either on disk or in memory, depending on the preferences of the user.
+That means that each instance of :py:class:`qpimage.QPImage <qpimage.core.QPImage>` generates an hdf5 file, either on disk or in memory, depending on the preferences of the user.
 This approach has the advantage that phase and amplitude data can be cached on disk, including all parameters that were used for background correction, which allows to transparently recapture any steps that were performed on a specific data set at a later time point.